ZF eyes sale of stake in Sweden's Haldex, ending ownership stalemate

 Shares in Haldex rose 3.0% to 59.40 crowns by 0817 GMT but has still lost more than half of its value since the end of the bid battle between the German rivals.

-Haldex is the global number three in brake systems for commercial vehicles behind its far bigger rivals Knorr-Bremse and U.S. Wabco, which ZF agreed to buy earlier this year.
-(Reporting by Johannes Hellstrom; editing by Niklas Pollard)
+Haldex is the global number three in brake systems for commercial vehicles behind its far bigger rivals Knorr-Bremse and U.S. Wabco (WBC.N), which ZF agreed to buy earlier this year.